tc39/proposal-pattern-matching/README.md

 Please no?

+##### Option F: Remove compound matchers

+A final alternative would be to remove compound matchers altogether, and expect users to define their own extractors for this sort of behavior, instead.
+This isn't such a big loss when it comes to AND, imo, but it would be a somewhat bigger loss to not be able to write things like `1 | 2 | 3`.

+The decision can also be deferred, and an initial version of `match` can ship without compound matchers, and some other sucker can deal with speccing it out.
+This is not worth blocking the proposal over.

 #### <a name="insanceof-is-bad"></a> > `instanceof` extractor checks

 By default, extractors which are `typeof` `function` will run an `instanceof`